artcom/content-importer/README.md

 An example csv file can be found in the content folder.

 #### CSV Configuration:
-- UTF-8
+- Encoding: latin1
-- Field Delimiter: ,
+- Field Delimiter: ;
 - String Delimiter: "

 #### Header Names: